WYOMING HISTORICAL SOCIETY CONSTITUTION

 The Society is a non-profit organization incorporated under the laws of the State of Wyoming.

-The purpose of this organization shall be to collect and preserve all possible data, materials and records related to the history of Wyoming in all its varied aspects.
+The purpose of this organization is to promote the study of Wyoming history, and to encourage in every way possible an interest in Wyoming history.
 It shall be concerned with the preservation of sites and monuments that reflect the development of the State.
-It shall promote the study of all such data and encourage in every way possible an interest in Wyoming history.

 ARTICLE II: Membership

-The organization shall be composed of the State Society and of chapters in the counties of the State.
-Each chapter shall have its own officers, Constitution and Bylaws.
+The organization shall be composed of the Society and of chapters in the counties of the State.
+Each chapter shall have its own officers and Bylaws, a copy of which shall be kept at Society headquarters.

 Affiliation of chapters shall be by charter, to be granted by the Executive Committee of the Society upon application and pursuant to rules and regulations set forth in the Bylaws of the Society.